oelin/fingerprint/README.md

 $ npx serve .
 ```

 You can also driectly copy-and-paste the code below into your projects to add fingerprinting functionality.
+Note that code requires a [secure execution context](https://developer.mozilla.org/en-US/docs/Web/Security/Secure_Contexts) to run correctly.

 ```js